ferrisbueller66/ferrisbueller66.github.io/_posts/2020-07-25-crib_notes_on_javascripts_hoisting_closures_and_arrow_functions.markdown

 To do that we need to start with terminology.
 Let's get some definitions set, so we're all on the same page with the terms we're using.

-## First some basic, basic terminology
+## Level 1: Basic, Basic Terminology
 A variable is *declared*:

 `let coffee`